-Gestures allow users take action in mixed reality with their hands.
-For HoloLens, gesture input lets you interact with your holograms naturally, or you can optionally use the included HoloLens Clicker.
-While hands gestures do not provide a precise location in space, the simplicity of putting on a HoloLens and immediately interacting with content allows users to get to work without any accessories.
+Hand gestures allow users take action in mixed reality.
+For HoloLens, hand gestures let you interact with your holograms naturally, or you can optionally use the included HoloLens Clicker.
+While hand gestures do not provide a precise location in space, the simplicity of putting on a HoloLens and immediately interacting with content allows users to get to work without any accessories.

-To take actions, gestures use gaze as targeting mechanism.
-The combination of gaze and a select gesture results in a gaze-and-commit interaction.
-An alternative to gaze-and-commit is point-and-commit is enabled by motion controllers.
+To take actions, hand gestures use gaze as targeting mechanism.
+The combination of gaze and the Select gesture results in a gaze-and-commit interaction.
+An alternative to gaze-and-commit is point-and-commit, enabled by motion controllers.
 Apps that run on HoloLens only must support gaze-and-commit since HoloLens does not support motion controllers.
 Apps that run on both HoloLens and immersive headsets should support both gaze-driven and pointing-driven interactions, to give users choice in what input device they use.

-HoloLens recognizes gesture input by tracking the position of either or both hands that are visible to the device.
+HoloLens recognizes hand gestures by tracking the position of either or both hands that are visible to the device.
 HoloLens sees hands when they are in either the ready state (back of the hand facing you with index finger up) or the pressed state (back of the hand facing you with the index finger down).
 When hands are in other poses, the HoloLens will ignore them.

 HoloLens looks for hand input within a cone in front of the device, known as the gesture frame, which extends above, below, left and right of the display frame where holograms appear.
 This lets you keep your elbow comfortably at your side while providing hand input.
 When using the HoloLens Clicker, your hands do not need to be within the gesture frame.